PrinceRaj-17/covid-19/README.md

 You can easily modify or add new funtions to this App and this is Base through which you can add them.

-Note:- This program is created via API from PareHub server.
-So, API Informations will be different
+Note:- This program has my API info created via PareHub on its server.
+You can create new API info or use mine if it works.
-	for you.

                                                   Thank You!